nicnocquee/Clickbait-Title-Generator/README.md

 My first AngularJS app.
 I used Yeoman to generate the code.
+Parse to store the submitted titles.
 Visit [http://nicnocquee.com/Clickbait-Title-Generator/#/](http://nicnocquee.com/Clickbait-Title-Generator/#/) to see the result.